Mallinckrodt buys immunotherapy maker Therakos in $1.33 billion deal

 Drugmaker Mallinckrodt Plc (MNK.N) agreed to buy immunotherapy company Therakos Inc in a $1.33 billion deal, its second major acquisition this year to bolster its presence in hospitals.

-Therakos's flagship system is used to treat symptoms associated with a common form of blood cancer in patients who have been unresponsive to prior treatments.
+Therakos's flagship system is used to treat symptoms associated with a common form of skin cancer in patients who have been unresponsive to prior treatments.

-The platform is used by academic medical centers, hospitals and treatment centers in more than 25 countries.
+The platform is used by academic medical centres, hospitals and treatment centres in more than 25 countries.

 Devices based on Therakos's technology are the world's only approved fully integrated systems for extracorporeal photopheresis, or ECP, in which blood is treated with a photosensitizing agent and irradiated with light.

-Shares of Mallinckrodt, which makes generic and specialty drugs as well as medical imaging agents, were little changed in afternoon trading on Monday.
+Shares of Mallinckrodt, which makes generic and speciality drugs as well as medical imaging agents, were little changed in afternoon trading on Monday.

-Dublin-based Mallinckrodt said it would focus on selling more of Therakos's devices in the United States, where it is approved only for a form of blood cancer.
+Dublin-based Mallinckrodt said it would focus on selling more of Therakos's devices in the United States, where it is approved only for a form of skin cancer.

 Outside the United States, the device is also used to treat Crohn's disease, among other applications.